penelopeysm/penelopeysm.github.io/src/content/posts/2024-08-19-mcmc1/index.md

 The role of a sampling algorithm is to generate a number of samples of some random variable $x$ that are distributed according to some target distribution $p(x)$
 (In our case, this means sampling $\theta$ from the posterior.)

-The use of random sampling to approximate a probability distribution is generally called a _Monte Carlo_ method.
+_Monte Carlo_ methods are those which use random sampling as an approximation technique.
 Of course, it is impossible to reconstruct a full continuous probability distribution from a finite number of samples.
 However, we are often not really interested in the shape of a full distribution, but rather some kind of expectation value.
 For example, we might want to know the mean of some function $f(x)$, i.e.,